How to Get Rid of Christmas Tree Bugs and Spiders

 Honorable Mentions

-There are a few other critters that can hitch a lift on your tree but are encountered less often.
+There are a few other unwanted hitchhikers that might be on your tree but are encountered less often.
 These include: bird mites (if nests are present), carpet beetles, cigarette beetles, fig beetles, lanternflies, moths, sawflies, stink bugs, ticks, webworms, and weevils.

 Preventing a Bug Infestation in Your Tree